-Badge Magic keeps Dave busy, but he makes time to provide technical support to Danita, who has built one of the country's top stock photography agencies, Danita Delimont Stock Photography.
+Dave continues to be a consultant to Lighthouse for the Blind.
+He also assists his wife Danita, who has built one of the country's top stock photography agencies, Danita Delimont Stock Photography.
 Danita's agency is a leading provider of worldwide travel, nature and lifestyle images.

 Another vision of Delimont, Herbig and Associates is the Performing Arts DVD series.
 Dave is involved in the design and production of these Digital Art Shows that showcase photo images of the world's finest nature and lifestyle photographers accompanied by inspired musicians.